fionamcc/Docs/interproscan/using_iprs_cmd.rst

 **Container Technologies**
 ==========================
-GOanna is provided as a Docker container.
+Interproscan is provided as a Docker container.

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.